Vincent Nguyen has, at 19 years old, provided a perfect example of the new path to a great career. The exact type of path described in Self-Made U.

 Get your name in front of entrepreneurs.
 Leave comments on their blog.
 Start conversations on Twitter.

 You can even use Twitter like a search engine to look for interesting job opportunities.
-Tools like Topsy make this easy.

 Hell, I found my current job through a tweet I saw.